The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-Having studied this unit you should be able to:
+After studying this course, you should be able to:

-- discuss what it means to be a person;
+- discuss what it means to be a person

-- read and understand arguments discussing this question;
+- read and understand arguments discussing this question.

 - Current section: Introduction